 Another classic day trip from Luzern is the so-called Golden Roundtrip, which takes you from town to the summit of nearby Mt Pilatus and 360 degree views of the surrounding mountains – and then on and down to the lake on a cogwheel railway.

-Snowy mountain peaks, deep blue lakes, green farmland and medieval towns – it’s what Switzerland is all about.
+There are so many beautiful things to see in and around Luzern.
+From snowy mountain peaks to deep blue lakes; from green farmland to medieval towns – it’s what Switzerland is all about.

 By Natasha von Geldern